ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 4. DESCRIPTIONS of the MODULES

 ------------------------------------------------------
-4.1 Modules Specific to the Archiving DTDs
+4.1 Modules Specific to the Publishing DTDs

-JATS-archivecustom-modules1.ent
+JATS-journalpubcustom-modules1.ent
-             - Customization module for the Archiving XHTML DTDs.
-Names all new modules created specifically for the Archiving DTDs (therefore not part of the base JATS DTD Suite).
+             - Customization module for the Publishing XHTML DTDs.
+Names all new modules created specifically for the Publishing DTDs (therefore not part of the base JATS DTD Suite).

                This module must be called as the first